Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

-\begin{lemma}[Edges Removed Form the Maximal Step-Extended Component] Let $G$ be a computation graph and let $E_R$ be the initial set of step-pendant edges.
-Let $G_f$ be the feasible graph obtained from $G$ by removing every edge belonging to the maximal step-extended component $\mathsf{MSEC}_G(E_R)$ and then deleting isolated vertices.
+\begin{lemma}[Edges Removed From the Maximal Step-Extended Component] Let $G$ be a computation graph, $V_0$ the set of initial vertices, and $E_R$ the initial set of step-pendant edges within the step-reachable subgraph $H \subseteq G$.
+The set of edges removed by \cref{alg:improved_feasible_graph} is exactly the maximal step-extended component $\mathsf{MSEC}_G(E_R)$.
+Consequently, the resulting graph $H$ (excluding isolated vertices) is is a feasible graph with respect to $E_f$. \end{lemma}